A Guide for Advising Students Through the Study Abroad Process

-If your advisee is interested in a non-Goucher-sponsored program, please encourage the student to meet with OIS staff for approval.
+If your advisee is interested in a non-Goucher-sponsored program, please encourage the student to meet with Office of Global Education staff for approval.

-Keep in mind, non-Goucher programs often require more work for students and academic advisers as signatures are necessary from you and from designated department chairs, and because OIS is not responsible for application submission or other necessary paperwork.
+Keep in mind, non-Goucher programs often require more work for students and academic advisors as signatures are necessary from you and from designated department chairs, and because Office of Global Education is not responsible for application submission or other necessary paperwork.

-- Familiarize yourself with deadlines and upcoming events in OIS.
+- Familiarize yourself with deadlines and upcoming events in Office of Global Education.

-- Encourage students to attend the fall or spring Study Abroad Fair to meet with representatives from specific programs and talk to students returning from abroad.
+- Encourage students to attend the fall Study Abroad Fair to meet with representatives from specific programs and talk to students returning from abroad.

-- Once a student has a clear sense of where they want to study abroad, they should meet with OIS and you to discuss what courses they will take and how they will transfer back into Goucher.
+- Once a student has a clear sense of where they want to study abroad, they should meet with Office of Global Education and you to discuss what courses they will take and how they will transfer back into Goucher.